 Medical dermatology includes a complete range of dermatology services to help you achieve and maintain healthy skin.
-Horizon Dermatology and Laser Institute in Newport Beach, and Torrance, CA offers help for common skin conditions including:
+Horizon Dermatology and Laser Institute in Newport Beach, Torrance, and Fullerton CA offers help for common skin conditions including:

 - Acne is the most common skin condition in America.
 Treatments are directed at clearing the skin and preventing new outbreaks.

 - Rashes are often the result of eczema or atopic dermatitis that results from scratching.
 Other common causes of a rash include infections heat, allergies, immune system disorders and some medications.

 - Eczema, Itching and dermatitis.
 All of these names are used to refer to atopic dermatitis or AD.
 AD is a chronic, inflammatory condition of the skin that causes itchy, dry, inflamed, swollen patches of skin.
 The skin becomes hypersensitive to allergens.
 Itching is often severe and persistent.
 Most often it begins in childhood.
 In adults it usually affects the hands and feet.
 The cause is unclear, but genetics, immune system function, and environmental sources may all play a role.
 Many people with AD have a history of food allergies, asthma and hay fever.
 Scratching makes symptoms worse and increases the risk of infection.
 A serious rash, with fluid-filled sores that leak fluid or crust over, suggests infection and requires the attention of a dermatologist.
 Topical medications can help control itching and heal a rash.
 It is not contagious.